plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Rogue/Roguish Archetypes/Archeologist.md

 *3rd-level Ability (Rogue, Archeologist Archetype)*

 You gain the following abilities:
-* ♾️ — Your Climbing Speed is equal to your Walking Speed.
+* ♾️ — Your *Climbing Speed* is equal to your *Walking Speed*.
-* ♾️ — Whenever an object makes an *Attack* vs. *Reflex* against you, the *Attack* has Disadvantage.
+* ♾️ — Whenever an *Object* makes an *Attack* vs. *Reflex* against you, the *Attack* has Disadvantage.
-* ♾️ — You ignore Class, Race, and Alignment requirements for Attuning to or using Magical Items. <sup><sub>*(Magical Items are Items with the "Magical" tag, such as scrolls, potions, and magical weapons)*</sub><sup>
+* ♾️ — You ignore "Class", "Race", and "Alignment" requirements for "Attuning" to or using "Magical Items". <sup><sub>*(Magical Items are Items with the "Magical" tag, such as scrolls, potions, and magical weapons)*</sub><sup>

 ---

 ## Swift Activation
 *9th-level Ability (Rogue, Arceologist Archetype)*

 > *You are able to quickly activate magical items.*

-🔷 — You use a Spell Scroll, deliver a Potion, or Activate a Magic Item that requires 🔷 to Activate.
+🔷 — You use a "Spell Scroll", deliver a "Potion", or "Activate a Magic Item" that requires up to 🔷🔷🔷 to use.